openstack/nova-specs/specs/rocky/approved/numa-aware-live-migration.rst

 work and for the instances to successfully run on the destination compute host.

-As a cloud administrator, I want live migration of instances with an explicit NUMA topology to work and for the instaces to successfully run on the destination compute host.
+As a cloud administrator, I want live migration of instances with an explicit NUMA topology to work and for the instances to successfully run on the destination compute host.

 Proposed change